There’s a hint of expectation in the air around Lousignont Creek, located in the northern Oregon Coast Range.

 It’s a philosophy that treats the forest as more than just the sum of its parts.
 To ensure a healthy stream you must ensure a healthy forest.
 It’s clear that this is exactly what the Hayes are aiming to do in Hyla Woods.

-This month when the coho make their way back up the Nehalem River they’ll find refuge in Lousignont Creek, where every year the water is a little clearer, the flow a little slower, and the dinner menu is a bit better.
+This month when the coho make their way back up the Nehalem River they’ll find refuge in Lousignont Creek, where every year the water is a little clearer, the flow a little slower, and the dinner menu a bit more expansive.
 And Pam and Peter will have made a little more progress toward their goal of growing ecologically complex, economically viable, responsibly operated forests.

 Interested in learning more about stream, salmon, and trees?
 Join the Build Local Alliance and Hyla Woods on December 14th for an educational hike exploring the interdependent relationship between salmon and forests.
 Register here.